 Audit Committee: All of the Independent Trustees are members of the Audit Committee, with Mr. Wirtshafter serving as the Audit Committee Chair and financial expert.
 The Audit Committee oversees the Fund's accounting and financial reporting policies and practices, reviews the results of the annual audits of the Fund's financial statements and interacts with the Fund's independent auditors on behalf of all the Trustees.
 The Audit Committee also serves as the Trust's qualified legal compliance committee.
 The Audit Committee operates pursuant to an Audit Committee Charter and meets periodically as necessary.
-The Audit Committee met four times with respect to the Fund in the year ended February 28, 2023.
+The Audit Committee met four times with respect to the Fund in the year ended February 29, 2024.

 Nominating and Corporate Governance Committee: All of the Independent Trustees are members of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee's purposes, duties and powers are set forth in its written charter included as Appendix B hereto.
 This charter also describes the process by which shareholders may make nominations.
-The Nominating and Corporate Governance Committee meets only as necessary and met once during the year ended February 28, 2023.
+The Nominating and Corporate Governance Committee meets only as necessary and met once during the year ended February 29, 2024.

 Proxy Voting Committee: All of the Independent Trustees are members of the Proxy Voting Committee.
 The Proxy Voting Committee will determine how the Fund should cast its vote, if called upon by the Board or the Adviser, when a matter with respect to which the Fund is entitled to vote presents a conflict between the interests of the Fund's shareholders, on the one hand, and those of the Fund's Adviser, principal underwriter or an affiliated person of the Fund, its investment adviser, or principal underwriter, on the other hand.
 The Proxy Voting Committee will also review the Trust's Proxy Voting Policy and recommend any changes to the Board as it deems necessary or advisable.
-The Proxy Voting Committee meets only as necessary and did not meet during the year ended February 28, 2023.
+The Proxy Voting Committee meets only as necessary and did not meet during the year ended February 29, 2024.

 Beneficial Equity Ownership Information.
-The table below shows for each Trustee the amount of Fund equity securities beneficially owned by each Trustee and the aggregate value of all investments in equity securities of the Fund complex, as of a valuation date of December 31, 2022 and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-100,000; D - 100,000; and E = 00 over \$100,000.
+The table below shows for each Trustee the amount of Fund equity securities beneficially owned by each Trustee and the aggregate value of all investments in equity securities of the Fund complex, as of a valuation date of December 31, 2023, and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-50,000; D - 50,001-100,000; and E = over \$100,000.

 Name of Director Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Director in Family of Investment Companies

-Indeper ndent Trustees
+Independent Trustees

-Tom M. Wirtshafter Stringer Growth Fund A A
+Tom M. Wirtshafter A A

-Stephen D. Poppen Stringer Growth Fund A A
+Stephen D. Poppen A A

-Thomas J. Schmidt Stringer Growth Fund A A
+Thomas J. Schmidt A A

 Interested Trustee

-Randall K. Linscott Stringer Growth Fund A A
+Randall K. Linscott A A

 As of June 2, 2023, the Trustees and officers of the Trust as a group owned beneficially (i.e., directly or indirectly had voting and/or investment power) less than 1% of the then outstanding shares of the Fund.
-No person is known by the Trust to be the beneficial owner of more than 5% of the outstanding shares of the Class A of the Fund as of June 2, 2023.
-The following shareholders owned beneficially or of record more than 5% of the outstanding shares of Class C Shares and Institutional Class Shares of the Fund as of June 2, 2023.
+The following shareholders owned beneficially or of record more than 5% of the outstanding shares of Class A Shares, Class C Shares, and Institutional Class Shares of the Fund as of June 2, 2023.